 - Board Guests: Free accounts that are collaborators outside of your Enterprise.

-Enterprise Teams tab on Enterprise Admin Dashboard
+Enterprise Workspaces tab on Enterprise Admin Dashboard

-Team & Board Permissions
+Workspace & Board Permissions

-The Attachment Restrictions tab allows you to allow or restrict specific attachment types on Enterprise boards.
+The Attachment restrictions tab allows you to allow or restrict specific attachment types on Enterprise boards.
 Trello card attachments are always allowed.

 Attachment security administration

-Enterprise Power-Up Administration allows administrators to control which Power-Ups are allowed to be added to boards within the Enterprise.
+Enterprise Power-Up administration allows administrators to control which Power-Ups are allowed to be added to boards within the Enterprise.
 This feature also gives visibility into which Power-Ups are currently in-use within the Enterprise and how many boards they’re used on.

 For more, see Enterprise Power-Up Administration.